 The Associate of Applied Science degree in Addiction and Recovery Services, is a specialty degree offered through the Social Services Department.
 This degree has an intense focus on addiction recovery and co-occuring disorders.
-Co-occurring disorders include addictions and mental issues clients may deal with simultaneously.
+Co-occurring disorders include addiction and mental health issues clients may deal with simultaneously.
 This is a pathway directly to the Licensed Chemical Dependency Counselor II (LCDCII) license while also earning the Chemical Dependency Counselor Assistant (CDCA) certification.
 This degree includes 2000 hours of field experience in the form of extended practicum placements as well as specific educational competencies needed to sit for the State Board exam for the LCDC II immediately upon completion.

 Students will be billed for liability insurance for the year of practicum courses.
 The student may be requested by the practicum site to complete a criminal background check and a drug screen.
 Students should contact the practicum instructor with any questions regarding practicum.

 Develop skills in screening, assessing and developing treatment plans for client populations in the social services and/or addictions field.